 Specifically, this PWS obtains its water from the Catskill/Delaware watersheds east of the Hudson.
 The reservoirs in this mountainous rural area are relatively deep with little development along their shorelines.
 The main water quality concerns associated with land cover is agriculture, which can contribute microbial contaminants, pesticides, and algae producing nutrients.
-There are also some potential contaminants are in place for most of these discharges.
+There are also some potential contamination concerns associated with residential lands and associated wastewater discharges.
+However, advanced treatments which reduce contaminants are in place for most of these discharges.
 There are also a number of other discrete facilities, such as landfills, chemical bulkstorages, etc. that have the potential to impact local water quality, but large significant water quality problems associated with these facilities are unlikely due to the size of the watershed and surveillance and management practices.